Chela: “Master, How May I Survive The Many Threats Of This Life?”

 -An Old Friend

-Could Santa Fe, Parkland, others have been prevented?
+Could Santa Fe, Parkland, other school shootings have been prevented?

 You can argue the pros and cons of owning an assault rifle, why people need extended capacity magazines or about the mental health of the attacker or the need to design better-secured schools.
 But most importantly, where is the discussion about all of the red flags that were evident days, weeks even months prior to an attack?